MUNsdh/readthedocs/docs/source/Stock Setup.rst

 amount so that the thickness corresponds to a thickness that is available in the stock room (ie. 1/4 or 1/2 inch).

 **NOTE:** If this is the first time the CNC has been used for the day, it's best to run a spindle warmup before you begin.
-For more information on how to prep the machine for the day, see :ref:`Machine Preparation`
+For more information on how to prep the machine for the day, visit https://www.instructables.com/Starting-Up-the-HAAS-Mill/.

 --------------